Boreas618/Notes/operating-systems/concurrency.md

     // Create a stack frame by pushing stub’s arguments and start address
     // onto the stack: func, arg
+  	// This whole process is necessary because the thread isn't being started by a normal function call.
+Instead, it's
+  	// being started by the system's thread scheduler, which doesn't know anything about the stub function's arguments.
     *(tcb->sp) = arg;
     tcb->sp--;
     *(tcb->sp) = func;